 The following is a summary of material contracts, other than contracts in the ordinary course of business, into which Ørsted or any of its subsidiaries have entered, which contain obligations or entitlements that are material to Ørsted as at the date of this Prospectus.
 In the course of its ordinary business, Ørsted enters into contracts which have obligations or entitlements that are material to the Group.
-Amongst these contracts entered into in the ordinary course of its business is, for example, agreements entered into as part of the offshore wind partnerships (share purchase agreements, shareholders' agreements, construction agreements, O&M agreements and Power Purchase Agreements), heat agreements entered into in connection with the conversion of our CHP plants to biomass and long term gas purchase contracts.
-Certain of such contracts, including agreements entered into in relation to our offshore wind farm partnerships, contain provisions relating to change-of-control events, pre-emption rights, transfer restrictions or buy-back arrangements related to specific events or other transfer provisions.
+Amongst these contracts entered into in the ordinary course of its business is, for example, agreements entered into as part of the offshore wind, hydrogen, onshore wind and solar projects (share purchase agreements, shareholders' agreements, joint venture agreements, construction agreements, O&M agreements and PPAs etc.), heat agreements entered into in connection with the conversion of our CHP plants to biomass and long term gas purchase contracts.
+Certain of such contracts contain provisions relating to change-of-control events, pre-emption rights, transfer restrictions or buy-back arrangements related to specific events or other transfer provisions.
 Certain of the long-term gas purchase contracts contain provisions on price reviews and take-or-pay obligations.